-- ETCS and Security: Security aspects of the European Train Control System (ETCS) are investigated.
+- ETCS and Security (completed): Security aspects of the European Train Control System (ETCS) are investigated.
 It is currently the only signalling system in Germany that utilizes wireless information transmission, which has a significantly larger attack surface.

-- Holistic Security: Typically, security is regarded separately in railway signalling, rolling stock, and fixed installations.
+- Holistic Security (completed): Typically, security is regarded separately in railway signalling, rolling stock, and fixed installations.
 For a strong security concept, a holistic approach is required that includes the consideration of all three parts together.

 - Internet of Railway Things: The group discusses essential security aspects of railway IoT by means of two realistic use cases.
 The security includes security requirements, attack vectors, threats, countermeasures, security architectures, and more.

 - Resilient Architectures: